-The Office of Indian Education (OIE), located in the office of the Under Secretary (OUS), was created in 1972 under the Indian Education Act.
-The No Child Left Behind Act of 2001 amends the Indian education programs in OIE as Title VII, Part A of Elementary and Secondary Education Act.
+The Office of Indian Education (OIE), located in the Office of the Under Secretary (OUS), was created in 1972 under the Indian Education Act.
+The No Child Left Behind Act (NCLB) of 2001 amends the Indian education programs in OIE as Title VII, Part A of Elementary and Secondary Education Act.
 The Federal legislation focuses on the education of American Indians, Alaska Natives and Native Hawaiians for preschool to graduate school.

+The map shows the general areas of inhabitance along with the Utah school districts.
 Five major tribes have inhabited and continue to inhabit Utah:

 Utah American Indian/Alaska Native Education Advisory Committee - Members

 250 East 500 South | PO Box 144200

 Monday - Friday | 8 a.m. to 5 p.m.

 Copyright © 2010 State of Utah Office of Education